argonne-lcf/THAPI/README.md

 ## OpenCL Tracer

-The tracer can be heavily tuned and each event can be monitored independantly from others, but for convinience a series of default presets are defined in the `tracer_opencl.sh` script:
+The tracer can be heavily tuned and each event can be monitored independently from others, but for convenience a series of default presets are defined in the `tracer_opencl.sh` script:
 ```
 tracer_opencl.sh [options] -- cmd
     -l | --lightweight : remove kernel argument related calls from the trace